 The river spot in New Braunfels was just what we needed.
 There were only 14 rooms at the inn and no kids under 13 allowed.
 Perfect.
 This made for a quiet relaxing spot no matter where we decided to park our booties.
 Wine on the balcony, Scrabble in the dining room, lounging by the river, or a short walk into the historic district for people watching.
 Lots of hand-holding and snuggling.
 We slept in every morning, and the inn-keeper kept the dining room stocked with homemade chocolate and carrot cakes which we couldn’t resist sampling.
 Several times a day.

 We toured the caves and at dusk, witnessed the splendor of the Bracken Bat Flight.
 Photos and video really do not do it justice, though I hope you enjoy.
 It is an experience that is best enjoyed in person.
 Next time, I hope to be more prepared for low-light conditions and bring the tripod and cable release.

-It was described to me like a tornado emerging from within a hole in the ground.
-Tens of thousands of bats, all flying in the same circular direction, working toward the entrance and the swirling off with their smaller “groups” to spend the night in search of food, it was indeed challenging to get a photo perspective.
-“Tornado” definitely works.
+It was described to me as a tornado emerging from within a small hole in the ground.
+Tens of thousands of bats, all flying in a singular circular direction, working toward the entrance, then swirling off with smaller groups to spend the night in search of food.
+It was challenging to get a photo perspective; ‘tornado’ definitely works for description.

 At one point, it felt as if they were all swirling around my head, instinctively making me put an arm to my face in reactionary defense.
 Bats just kept coming and coming and coming.
 The emergence — lasting well over an hour — didn’t seem to have an end to it.

 We left before it was finished.
 And you know what?
 Not a single one got stuck in my hair.